Valentine’s Day is like Thanksgiving with less tryptophan and more schmaltz.

 * * *

 How do I know I love you?
 Because you’re here and I’m here.
-I have very new, very raw personal writing up on Medium as of yesterday that I’ve felt too vulnerable to promote.
+I have new personal writing up on Medium as of yesterday that I’ve felt too vulnerable to promote.
 It’s me-too related, a click away and called The Luck of a Body.

 ◊ Thanks for your comments, shares and likes.
 Most of all, sincere thanks for reading.